Hi, I am Steven.

 I also pride myself in unique posing to bring out your emotions and playfulness, or to create classy and elegant look you'd be proudly looking back on for forever in the family album.
 I always look for interesting ways to tell your story, for the best images are usually taken from the most awkward angles.

-Candid moments make the best memories throughout the day.
+Candid moments make the most honest memories throughout the day.
 Their laughter, their tears, their jokes, their reactions.
 And I have a keen eye for finding these special moments.
 This is also called a 'documentary wedding photography', where I stay a little bit behind to let people just mingle, have fun, and allow them to forget about the camera.

 I'm aware of the power of the photographer, that at the end of the day those pictures I make are what you take home with you.
 This is why I give my very best to make it all worthy, like if it was my own wedding.